-Domestically the travel ban was lifted in August for all travels within the country.
-Generally, if you were wondering whether is it safe to travel to Uganda for your holiday trip, you are answered.
-Uganda is still a safe country for all your vacation tours and other travel programs despite the Covid-19 that has changed the life of people.
+Domestically the Covid-19 travel ban was lifted in August for all travelers within Uganda.
+Generally, if you were wondering whether it is safe to travel to Uganda for your safari holidays, you are answered.
+Uganda is still a safe country for all your vacation tours and other travel programs despite the Covid-19 that has changed lifestyle of people.

 Uganda has performed so well in dealing with Covid-19 pandemic with less than 2% Covid death and over 97% recoveries.
 The ministry of health has put in place Standard Operating Procedures (SOP’s) and restrictions with the help of the president of Uganda His Excellency Yoweri Kaguta Museveni to help curb the spread of Coronavirus and this has registered great success.

-For everyone who is planning to visit Uganda for safari holidays and tours, Uganda Wildlife Authority (UWA) has re-opened all its national parks and reserves to be visited again.
-This has seen the local tourism growing with the local people enjoying their countries beauty and visiting the wildlife parks.
-All activities including Mountain gorilla trekking in Bwindi Impenetrable forest and Mgahinga, Chimpanzee tracking and Savanna park game drives can now be done following UWA precautions together with the ministry of health safety guidelines – SOP’s in addition to the president’s directives.
+For everyone who is planning to visit Uganda for safari holidays and tours, Uganda Wildlife Authority (UWA) re-opened all its national parks and reserves to be visited again.
+This has seen the domestic tourism growing with the local people enjoying their countries beauty and visiting the wildlife safari parks again.
+All activities including Mountain gorilla trekking in Bwindi Impenetrable forest and Mgahinga, Chimpanzee tracking and Savanna park game drives can now be done following UWA precautions together with the ministry of health safety guidelines.
+SOP’s are in place according to the presidential directives.

-Uganda Primates such as endangered mountain gorillas and chimpanzees are prune to getting human diseases so to protect them from being affected by Covid-19 and other human diseases, You must follow SOP’S put by Uganda Wildlife Authority (UWA) has put strict SOP’s that you should follow in order to keep these endangered species from getting infected by corona virus.
+Uganda’s Primates such as endangered mountain gorillas and chimpanzees are prune to getting human diseases, so to protect them from being affected by Covid-19 and other human diseases, You must follow SOP’S put by Uganda Wildlife Authority (UWA) to keep these endangered species from getting infected by corona virus.

-Currently Uganda is safe though still under local restrictions following the partial lifting of the lockdown for example, night curfew is from 9pm to 6am, compulsory wearing of a mask in public, restricted church gatherings to 70 people per gathering, public transport like buses, minibuses and ferries carry half capacity, social distancing is a must and night clubs, public bars, weddings and large gatherings were banned.
+All the above replaced for example, night curfew that was from 9pm to 6am, compulsory wearing of a mask in public, restricted church gatherings to 70 people per gathering, public transport like buses, minibuses and ferries were to carry half capacity, social distancing was a must and night clubs, public bars, weddings and large gatherings were banned.
 Ugandans and all Vistors are back to enjoy normal life.

-Start preparing now for your trip to Uganda with the help of guidelines provide by Uganda wildlife authority, ministry of health and the government of Uganda.
-Most of the national parks are far away from the coronavirus isolation centers making it safe for you to visit them.
-The lodges and hotels have also put in place all the needed requirements to make your stay safe and enjoyable.
+Start preparing now for your trip to Uganda with the help of guidelines provided by Ugandan Government, Uganda Wildlife Authority and the Ministry of health.
+Most of the national parks are far away from the congested towns, making it safe for you to visit them with no hussle.
+The Uganda lodges and hotels have also put in place all the needed requirements to make your stay safe and enjoyable.
 So you can confidently travel to Uganda now.